|

 "No wonder the lady is happy there."

-hallit is on the ground, in a clearing below the main city.
+Hallit is on the ground, in a clearing beneath the main

 I ate my fill of roast venison, though I noticed that many of